NSNC-Lab/MouseSpatialGrid/README.md

 2. It puts those neural spikes through a spiking neural network [preprint here](https://www.biorxiv.org/content/10.1101/2022.09.22.509092v1), which runs on the [DynaSim](https://github.com/DynaSim/DynaSim) Framework.

 ## 0. Before running the model
-Before running the model, you should run `cSPIKE/cSPIKEmex/MEX_compile` to re-compile the C++/mex files on your own machine.
-The repo does have 64-bit-compiled scripts, but I haven't checked if these scripts work for machines other than my lab desktop and my Macbook.
+You should also have the [Dynasim](https://github.com/DynaSim/DynaSim) toolbox one folder above this repo.
+Additionally, you should run `cSPIKE/cSPIKEmex/MEX_compile` to re-compile the C++/mex files on your own machine.
+The repo has 64-bit-compiled scripts for both Windows and Mac, but I haven't checked if these scripts work for machines other than the lab desktop and my Macbook.

 ## 1. The Input Model
-The model for generating inputs is found in `/ICSimStim`.
+The model for generating inputs is found in `ICSimStim/`.
 To get started, open `main_STRF_target.m`.

 This will convolve the spatial grid stimuli from [Nocon et al. 2023](https://www.nature.com/articles/s42003-023-05126-0) with STRFs based on measurements of mouse MGB from [Lohse et al. 2020](https://www.nature.com/articles/s41467-019-14163-5).

-The final output of this script is 'default_STRF_with_offset_200k.mat', which contains firing rate traces for stimulus onsets and offsets (i.e. silent/quieter portions of stimuli).
-The Poisson-based input cells in the network model will use these firing rate traces to randomly generate spikes.

 The offset-based firing rate is created by flipping the convolution of the STRF and stimulus across the x-axis and adding an offset based on the maximum onset firing rate.
 The resulting trace is then half-wave rectified.
 Modeling onset and offset-sensitive inputs is based on findings of parallel processing of onset and offset in mouse auditory cortex [Li et al. 2019](https://www.cell.com/cell-reports/fulltext/S2211-1247(19)30399-7).

+The final output of this script is 'default_STRF_with_offset_200k.mat', which contains firing rate traces for stimulus onsets and offsets (i.e. silent/quieter portions of stimuli).
+The Poisson-based input cells in the network model will use these firing rate traces to randomly generate spikes.
+This is already included in the repo under `ICSimStim`.

-## 2. The spiking Network Model
+## 2. The Spiking Network Model
 To get started, use `SpikingNetwork_withOffset.m`.

 ### 2.a Initializing code and loading parameters